Ahmed-Arafat10/Git/Git.md

 - You can combine {squash} many commits into just one commit to ensure git clean history {If they are all related to same feature}
 $ git rebase -i HEAD~3

-- Then subititite for [s -> squash] insted of [pick] for all commits except first one then save and close editor
+- Then substitute for [s -> squash] instead of [pick] for all commits except first one then save and close editor

-- Note: merge conflict may happens during squashing so you will fix it manully
+- Note: merge conflict may happens during squashing so you will fix it manually
 - it then will merge those commits in just one new commit that will have a different checksum {Hash ID}
-- As we are changing git commit history of local repo, so to pull these changes into your remote feature branch you have to force pull as tree history of local becomes differnet from remote one, then use:
+- As we are changing git commit history of local repo, so to pull these changes into your remote feature branch you have to force pull as tree history of local becomes different from remote one, then use:
 $ git push --force-with-lease origin <BranchName>
 > Remember : [--force-with-lease] It is a safer option that will not override any work on the remote branch if more commits were added to the remote branch by another team member.